Seasides-india/2022/content/sessions/machine_learning.md

 **Bhaskarjit Sarmah** is data scientist at BlackRock.
 His work mainly focusses on building machine leaning solutions for trading and risk management.
 His research interest includes explainable AI, network science, model uncertainty to name a few.

+Bhaskarjit Sarmah is one of the top instructer at Udacity and Coursera learning platform and program mentor at MIT Machine Learning course.
 <!--
 <a align="center" class="btn primary" target="_blank" rel="noopener" href="https://docs.google.com/forms/d/1d9hdyZVtIsEoPutSPrIy4grqEKHvJOOnpzjNI0m2IFo/edit">Register</a>
 -->